mongchanghsi/mongchanghsi/README.md

 ### Hi there 👋

-- 📚 I'm currently studying in Singapore University of Technology and Design as Computer Engineer
+- 📚 I'm a graduate from Singapore University of Technology and Design as Computer Engineer
 - 👨‍💻 I specialize in ReactJS with Typescript
 - 🎯 My hobby is darts especially in cricket mode!